sap-tutorials/Tutorials/tutorials/s4sdkjs-odata-service-cloud-foundry/s4sdkjs-odata-service-cloud-foundry.md

 - Line 2 indicates, that we want to create a request to get all the business partners.
 - Line 3 ff. takes care of the execution and sends a request to a `url` based on the given destination `url`.

 In the code snippet above we assume that you have a mock server running locally.
-If you are using an actual `SAP S/4HANA Cloud` system, you can replace the third line with an different destination configuration:
+If you are using an actual `SAP S/4HANA Cloud` system, you can replace the third line with a different destination configuration:

 ```JavaScript / TypeScript
 .execute({